William Hill Sites

 Bankroll

-Your budget for the roulette session (often in ‘credits’).
+The money set aside for a roulette session, often measured in credits.
 Always play within your limits.

 Bet on the Layout

-A wager placed anywhere on the numbered portion of the table (see Table Layout).
+A wager placed anywhere on the numbered portion of the table.

 Block Bet

-A bet covering a group of numbers on the roulette wheel (see Orphelins).
+A bet covering a group of numbers on the roulette wheel.
+Orphelins is an example of a Block Bet.

 Column Bet

-A bet on one of the three columns of 12 numbers on the layout.
+A bet on one of the three vertical columns of 12 numbers on the layout.
 Pays 2 to 1.
-Similar to a ‘Dozen Bet’.
-Also known as ‘Colonne’ in French Roulette.
+Also known as Colonne in French Roulette.

 Combination Bet

 A bet on two or more numbers on the layout.
-Pays out less than single number bets, but can increase the player’s chances of winning.
+It pays less than a single-number bet but covers more of the wheel.

 Corner Bet